equinor/radix-public-site/public-site/site/docs/topic-concepts/index.md

 # Continuous integration and deployment

-## Job
+## Pipeline Jobs

-Jobs are the core of the continuous integration/deployment (CI/CD) capabilities of Radix.
-Jobs perform tasks, which can causes changes in an application, its environments, and components.
+Pipeline jobs are the core of the continuous integration/deployment (CI/CD) capabilities of Radix.
+Pipeline jobs perform tasks, which can causes changes in an application, its environments, and components.
 Depending on the type of job (its [pipeline](#pipeline)), different behaviours can be expected.

 Jobs consist of a series of _steps_, run either in parallel or sequentially (this is also defined by the pipeline).
 Each step is a stand-alone process, and its output can be inspected.